Janny221199/IT-Cheat-Sheets/IT-Security/Web/Server-Side Request Forgery SSRF.md

 e.g. to select a avatar or sth like that where the path of the avatar is provided and loaded -> here we could enter a different value

-# How to prevent SSRF
+# Remediation: How to prevent SSRF
 1. Allow List
 2. Deny List
 3. validating user input